 Related: Top 9 Reasons You Aren't Losing Fat

-New fat loss diets appear frequently and there are countless workouts touted to be ?the best workout for burning fat.?
+New fat loss diets appear frequently and there are countless workouts touted to be "the best workout for burning fat".
 Body fat is almost always seen as something to be lowered or removed and a lot of time and energy is spent in the pursuit to do so.
 In doing so the word fat has a negative connotation to it and rightly so when you consider not just the visual aspect, but also the multitude of health problems associated with excessive levels of body fat.

 The macronutrient fat is often looked down upon as well due to the negative association with body fat.
 Fat, as a fuel for the human body, is an important and necessary part of the human diet.
 The simple act of eating fat does not cause your body to manufacture or increase body fat; eating fat does not mean that you will automatically experience health problems or heart disease.

 The American Heart Association recommends that fat make up 25-35% of your daily caloric intake.
-Plain and simple - eating an excessive amount of calories in relation to your body?s requirements and expenditures causes your body to increase fat levels.
+Plain and simple - eating an excessive amount of calories in relation to your body?s requirements and expenditures cause your body to increase fat levels.

-Low fat diets that contain excessive calories will cause your body to create fat.
+Low-fat diets that contain excessive calories will cause your body to create fat.
 Various types of diets, regardless of macronutrient preferences, will cause the body to manufacture fat if the calorie level exceeds what the body can use.

 The human body requires dietary fat.
 Different types of fat are required for various functions.
 Vitamins A, D, E and K are called fat-soluble vitamins because they require fat to be absorbed and stored.
 Essential fatty acids, required by the human body for good health, are released after the digesting certain fats.